mbaeumer/mbaeumer.github.io/_posts/2017-10-29-fiftyseven-exercises.markdown

 * file handling
 * comsuming external services

-The first fiftytwo exercise are rather small in scope, while the last five exercises are about complete solutions, such as a Todo application.
+The first fiftytwo exercises are rather small in scope, while the last five exercises are about complete solutions, such as a Todo application.
 Each exercise contains a set of constraints and challenges, i. e. variants of the original problem statement.
 The exercises are language-independent, so one can use them to code in one's favorite language or to get started with unknown languages or frameworks.